 Let’s dive into our NFL stadium rankings entering 2021.

 28. FedEx Field – Washington Football Team

 WHY IT’S BOTTOM OF OUR NFL STADIUM RANKINGS: We’re not exactly sure why any person would go to FedEx Field, unless they want to torture themselves and waste money.
 Even getting to this place is an incredible hassle, with fans forced to sit through ridiculous traffic just to get inside and then experience the same frustrations when leaving in the third quarter.
 The experience getting to FedEx Field is miserable, tickets and food are ridiculously expensive and the stadium itself looks bad.
 This team would do everyone a favor by finally picking a new team name and finding a new place.
-At least Ron Rivera is finally turning this roster and culture around.
+It’s a shame, because this is a very good football team.

 27. MetLife Stadium – New York Giants and New York Jets

 Feral cats might be the only living things that love MetLife Stadium.
 Home to 300-plus cats, the New York Giants and New York Jets also share this building.
 It’s a journey just for fans to make it out to New Jersey.
 Once they get inside, after forking out hundreds of dollars, they see a dull stadium without substance.
 Sadly, since it was built in 2007 and cost nearly $2 billion, MetLife Stadium is sticking around for decades, no doubt towards the bottom of this NFL stadium rankings.
-In the defense of this stadium, fans might enjoy it more if either team had a quality quarterback for those in attendance to enjoy.
+While the Jets and Giants are improving, which will attract more fans, this venue could be so much better.

 26. Paul Brown Stadium – Cincinnati Bengals